chasemuss/DnD_Player/Kargaroth_Azrael/The Party/Lykin.md

 # Backstory

-He used to work for the Elven nation as a warrior mage under Legionaries [[Dungeons_and_Dragons/Player/Kargaroth_Azrael/Unknown_Location/Characters/Cinder]]’s command.
-Then he left with the group when they could lead him to his father’s murderer in the [[Unsorted/D&D_Kargaroth/Factions/Blue Crusade]].
+He used to work for the Elven nation as a warrior mage under Legionaries [[Cinder]]’s command.
+Then he left with the group when they could lead him to his father’s murderer in the [[Blue Crusade]].